JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 <a href="http://35percent.org/img/soldland.png"><img src="http://35percent.org/img/soldland.png"></a>

-What brings this policy of selling land further into question is that the same time the Council is buying plots of land to fulfill its manifesto pledge of building 11,000 new council homes.
+What brings these land sales further into question is that the Council is simultaneously buying plots of land to fulfill its manifesto pledge of building 11,000 new council homes.
 [This recent Cabinet report](http://moderngov.southwark.gov.uk/documents/s79805/Report%201%20Ann%20Moss%20Way%20Rotherhithe%20London%20SE16%201TL.pdf) approving the purchase of a site in Rotherhithe, confirms that _"A key constraint we face is this great task is in the availability of land to build the next generation of new council homes, and to this end the council is committed to identifying and where possible acquiring new sites in the borough."_

 ## 3. No more approvals like this...